 Pick Smarter Options & Skip Seconds:

 Eating the right amount of food is difficult when you pile anything and everything on your plate.
 Choosing healthier options and being conscious of how much you are eating is half the battle.
-Don’t load up on dinner rolls and excess carbs.
-Try to focus on as many green vegetables as you can and don’t go back for seconds.
+Instead of loading up on dinner rolls and excess carbs, try to focus on as many green vegetables as you can and don’t go back for seconds.
 Take small portions of what you want and leave it at that.
 Don’t refill your plate immediately after you finish eating your first plate.
 Sit for 20 minutes (standard time it takes to feel full) and you’ll see that you don’t need another plate.

 Don’t Beat Yourself Up: